-In gram-negative bacteria, the main target for fluoroquinolones is DNA gyrase (topoisomerase II), an enzyme responsible for supercoiling of bacterial DNA during DNA replication; in gram-positive bacteria, the primary target is topoisomerase IV, an enzyme responsible for relaxation of supercoiled circular DNA and separation of the inter-linked daughter chromosomes.
+In Gram-negative bacteria, the main target for fluoroquinolones is DNA gyrase (topoisomerase II), an enzyme responsible for supercoiling of bacterial DNA during DNA replication; in Gram-positive bacteria, the primary target is topoisomerase IV, an enzyme responsible for relaxation of supercoiled circular DNA and separation of the inter-linked daughter chromosomes.

 This is done through a process called competitive antagonism whereby a drug chemically resembles a substrate in a metabolic pathway.
 Because of their similarity, either the drug or the substrate can bind to the substrate's enzyme.
-While the enzyme is bound to the drug, it is unable to bind to its natural substrate and that blocks that step in the metabolic pathway (see Fig. 6).
+While the enzyme is bound to the drug, it is unable to bind to its natural substrate and that blocks that step in the metabolic pathway (see Fig. 12).
 Typically, a sulfonamide and a diaminopyrimidine are combined.
 Co-trimoxazole, for example, is a combination of sulfamethoxazole and trimethoprim.

-Sulfonamides such as sulfamethoxazole tie up the first enzyme in the pathway, the conversion of para-aminobenzoic acid to dihydropteroic acid (see Fig. 4).
-Trimethoprim binds to the third enzyme in the pathway, an enzyme that is responsible for converting dihydrofolic acid to tetrahydrofolic acid (see Fig. 4).
+Sulfonamides such as sulfamethoxazole tie up the first enzyme in the pathway, the conversion of para-aminobenzoic acid to dihydropteroic acid (see Fig. 11).
+Trimethoprim binds to the third enzyme in the pathway, an enzyme that is responsible for converting dihydrofolic acid to tetrahydrofolic acid (see Fig. 11).
 Without the tetrahydrofolic acid, the bacteria cannot synthesize DNA or RNA.

 To learn more detail about the specific steps involved in translation during bacterial protein synthesis, see the animation that follows.
 Protein synthesis is discussed in greater detail in Unit 6.

 For a more detailed description of any specific antimicrobial agent, see the website of RxList - The Internet Drug Index.